Australia Travel Planning - Part 1: Deciding What to See and Do

 My Rough Itinerary

-As soon as I established the time of year to visit, the next step was to create a rough itinerary for my trip and decide which cities I want to arrive and depart from.
+As soon as I established the time of year to visit, the next step was to create a rough itinerary for my trip and decide which cities I wanted to arrive and depart from.
 They can be the same or different depending on your time, interest and budget.

 After reviewing different options for arrival and departure cities for my trip, I decided to arrive in Perth and depart from Brisbane.